Love, Death & Robots: Volume II

-The second volume has an 80% rating from 15 reviews on Rotten Tomatoes, with an average rating of 6.70/10.
+The second volume has an 81% rating from 16 reviews on Rotten Tomatoes, with an average rating of 6.90/10.
 The website's critical consensus reads, "The quality of shorts can be uneven, but Love, Death + Robots sophomore volume is a well-oiled machine of creativity."
 Matt Fowler of IGN said the season needed a higher episode count, "even though its first season had too many.
 A shorter catalog is probably best here since this year's batch of stories features some repeating themes.
 That being said, the series continues to be an enjoyable thought-provoking buffet of animated wonders and wickedness".
 Steve Green of IndieWire praised the season's quality though he was critical over the shorter amount of episodes, "The show remains an anthology, but look hard enough and you'll see at least one hint that these shorts might not be occupying wholly distinct universes after all."
 Petrana Radulovic from Polygon called the second season less violent and more mature than its predecessor, "That isn't the only difference between seasons, however.
 Objectively, the shorts in volume 2 are less edgy and violent, trading in gratuitous nudity and gore for poignant storytelling.
 It's more mature this time around and less messed-up, which makes for stronger viewing."

 Volume III

-The third volume holds a 100% rating from 16 reviews on Rotten Tomatoes, with an average rating of 8/10, the website's critical consensus stating, "A concise collection of memorable cybernetic fables, Love, Death + Robots' third installment is its most well-balanced yet."
+The third volume holds a 100% rating from 18 reviews on Rotten Tomatoes, with an average rating of 8.20/10, the website's critical consensus stating, "A concise collection of memorable cybernetic fables, Love, Death + Robots' third installment is its most well-balanced yet."
 Writing for The Verge, Andrew Webster called volume III "arguably the strongest collection yet" praising the stories and various animation styles used in each short.
 Johhny Loftus from Decider praised the season for its visuals and exploration of real life topics, "Love, Death & Robots keeps the run time tight and visual pizzazz expansive as it explores its titular topics in relation to society and ourselves.
 And oh yeah, swear words."
 Tara Bennet from IGN considered that the stories for each episode weren't strong enough as the craftmanship though she praised the animation, "Love, Death and Robots Vol. 3 is the least accessible of the three seasons, especially if you aren't interested in an overabundance of gory violence.
 While there are some impressive examples of CG animation, the craftsmanship is mostly stronger than the stories featured."

+Volume IV

+For the fourth volume, Rotten Tomatoes reported a 100% approval rating based on 13 reviews.